lightning-bot/Lightning/CONTRIBUTING.md

 First and foremost, thanks for taking the time to contribute! 👍

+At the time of writing this (August 13, 2019), I'm currently looking for a server to host Lightning on.
+If you have one that can host this bot, please join the support server and DM TwilightSage#7867.

 ## I just have a question!!!

 > Please don't make an issue just to ask a question.
 You'll get a faster answer using the resources below.